jumpingjoy/watchnationpro/index.md

 * Do you know that your grandmother suffering from fever is safe at home?
 Is her body temperature normal?
 How about you being alerted on her body temperature to your smartwatch and you can keep a track of her body temperature?

+## 5. Does your Watch is too tight or loose with your wrist or looks odd with your clothes?
+{% include image.html img="misfit-watch.jpg" alt="misfit-watch" caption="Misfit Watch?" align="left" %}

+If you wear your watch too tight, you have the following Problems
+* First off is that you limit your wrist’s ability to move freely.
+* Secondly, you may keep the blood in you arm from passing, but also, you can get marks on your wrist by having your watch too tight.
+* Maybe the worst thing about having your watch to tight is that you dramatically increase the risk of breaking the bracelet, since wearing it that way means an increased stress on the bracelet.

+You may go to a party and have you been in an embarassing situation when someone notices your watch look odd to your wrist size or outfits.
+Some watches do not have the option to change the strap according to the outfits or it is difficult to change it as and when required.

 > The problems that smartwatches solve are countless!!
 Read on the full guide to know why you need a smartwatch and what smartwatch you must get for you or your women family members, relatives and female friends.

 Do you face any other problems faced as a women which can be solved through smartwatch?
 More on this later...

-## Our Reviews for the Best Smartwatches for Women 2021
+## Top Smartwatches: Our Reviews for the Best Smartwatches for Women 2021
-​If you are looking for a quick list of the best women's smartwatches reviews, check out our top five reviews to buy the one that suits you today.
+​If you are looking for a quick list of the top rated smart watches and best women's smartwatches reviews, check out our top five reviews to buy the one that suits you today.

 <script src="https://cdn.commoninja.com/sdk/latest/commonninja.js" defer></script>
 <div class="commonninja_component" comp-type="comparison_table" comp-id="e557f962-6598-41b2-a3b9-364388e513a8"></div>